IBM/cloudpakforapps-workshop/workshop/pre-work/README.md

 oc login <url> --token=<token>
 ```

-## 4. Check that Cloud Pak for Applications has been installed in the Cluster
+## 5. Ensure Cloud Pak for Applications is installed

 Cloud Pak for Applications should already have been installed in your managed OpenShift cluster.
 Check you have access to this by ensuring that *Kabanero Enterprise* exists in the *Application Console* of your OpenShift cluster.